SeanFitzgibbon/coding-club/docs/session02.md

 3. explain how nothing happens if there is no handler for the event

 Opportunity to also explain how programs are sequential.

+> It was very time-consuming to work through all remaing children as events.
+Really only need a few, may 5-7.